College of Nursing Graduate Programs

 The MSN Program is primarily online, only requiring students to visit campus 1-2 times per semester.
 Auburn utilizes a variety of state-of-the-art online and distance learning technologies and techniques to facilitate the program and enrich the student learning experience.

-Fall Semester - June 1 (part-time admission only)
+- Fall Semester Admission- June 1 deadline (part-time admission only)

-Spring Semester - October 1 (part-time admission only)
+- Spring Semester Admission - October 1 deadline (part-time admission only)

 - Have earned a Bachelor of Science degree in Nursing from an accredited Nursing program or approved waiver request (see College of Nursing Specific Admission and Progression below).

-- Possess a current, unencumbered RN license in the United States in the state in which you plan to participate in any clinical experience or must have received a waiver request (see College of Nursing Specific Admission and Progression below).
+- Possess a current, unencumbered RN license in the United States in the state in which you plan to participate in any clinical experience. *** Out of state applicants should contact the Administrator of Academic Programs at email@example.com or the MSN Coordinator at firstname.lastname@example.org regarding the availability of clinicals within their state. ***

 - Must have good academic standing from the last university you attended.